zhangzhics/CITS5503_Sem2/Labs/Lab7DevOps.md

 ### Use Fabric for automation

-Write a python script where you first need to automate the setup of a Python 3 virtual environment, nginx and a Django app within the EC2 instance you just created.
+Write a Python script where you first need to automate the setup of a Python 3 virtual environment, nginx and a Django app within the EC2 instance you just created.
 Then, you should run the Django development server on port 8000 in the background.

 From your local OS environment, access the URL: `http://<ip address of your EC2 instance>/polls/`, and output what you've got.

-**NOTE**:  this python script basically needs you to convert instructions (in `Set up an EC2 instance` and `Set up Django inside the created EC2 instance`) in Lab 6 to Fabric commands.
+**NOTE**:  This Python script basically needs you to convert instructions (in `Set up an EC2 instance` and `Set up Django inside the created EC2 instance`) in Lab 6 to Fabric commands.
 The documentation for Fabric is [here](http://docs.fabfile.org/en/2.0/).

-Lab Assessment:
+## Lab Assessment

 A structured presentation (15%).
 A clear step-by-step with detailed descriptions (85%).